Prehistoric Ireland: Copper and Bronze Ages (2500–500 BC)

 During the Bronze Age, the climate of Ireland deteriorated and extensive deforestation took place.
 The population of Ireland at the end of the Bronze Age was probably in excess of 100,000, and may have been as high as 200,000.
 It is possible that it was not much greater than it had been at the height of the Neolithic.
-In Ireland the Bronze Age lasted until c.
-500 BC, later than continental Europe and also Britain.
+In Ireland, the Bronze Age lasted until c.
+500 BC, later than in continental Europe and also Britain.

 Iron Age (500 BC–AD 400)

-The Irish Iron Age has long been thought to begin around 500 BC and then continue until the Christian era in Ireland, which brought some written records and therefore the end of prehistoric Ireland.
-This view has been somewhat upset by the recent carbon-dating of the wood shaft of a very elegant iron spearhead found in the River Inny near Lackan, which gave a date of between 811 and 673 BC.
+The Irish Iron Age has long been thought to begin around 500 BC and then continue until the early Christian era in Ireland, which brought some written records and therefore the end of prehistoric Ireland.
+This view has been somewhat upset by the recent carbon-dating of the wooden shaft of a very elegant iron spearhead found in the River Inny near Lackan, which gave a date of between 811 and 673 BC.
 This may further erode the belief, still held by some, that the arrival of iron-working marked the beginning of the arrival of the Celts (i.e. speakers of the Proto-Celtic language) and thus Indo-European speakers, to the island.

 Alternatively, many hold the view that this happened with the bearers of the Bell Beaker culture, probably Indo-European speaking, reaching Ireland during the earlier stage of the Bronze Age.
 The Celtic languages of Britain and Ireland, also known as Insular Celtic, can be divided into two groups, Goidelic and Brittonic.
 When primary written records of Celtic first appear in about the fifth century, Gaelic or Goidelic, in the form of Primitive Irish, is found in Ireland, while Brittonic, in the form of Common Brittonic, is found in Britain.

 The Iron Age includes the period in which the Romans ruled most of the neighbouring island of Great Britain.
 Roman interest in the area led to some of the earliest written evidence about Ireland.
 The names of its tribes were recorded by the geographer Ptolemy in the 2nd century AD.

 The recorded tribes of Ireland included at least three with names identical or similar to British or Gaulish tribes: the Brigantes (also the name of the largest tribe in northern and midland Britain), the Manapii (possibly the same people as the Menapii, a Belgic tribe of northern Gaul) and the Coriondi (a name similar to that of Corinion, later Cirencester and the Corionototae of northern Britain).

-Up to about 150 BC there are many finds that show stylistic influence from continental Europe (as in the preceding Dowris Phase), and some direct imports.
-After that date relationships with British styles predominate, perhaps reflecting some movement of people.
+Up to about 150 BC, there are many finds that show stylistic influence from continental Europe (as in the preceding Dowris phase), and some direct imports.
+After that date, relationships with British styles predominate, perhaps reflecting some movement of people.
 The Keshcarrigan Bowl, possibly made in Britain, is an example of this.
 Another cup found in Fore, County Westmeath does seem to be an import.